Sequence Of Stain Test To Identify The Textile Fibers | Chemical Test

 Stain Test

 The stain test is another chemical test for the fiber identification process.
 Besides, I have already written about the solubility test which is a chemical testing method.
+It is a textile fiber chemical test methods.
 This type of test shows the natural shades of the fiber.
-All the fibers do have not the same natural color and it can find out by treating the fibers with a drop of zinc chloro-iodide reagent.
+All the fibers do not have the same natural color, which can be found out by treating the fibers with a drop of zinc chloro-iodide reagent.

 Stain Test To Identify The Textile Fibers

-Procedure Of Stain Test To identify The Textile fibers:
+Sequence Of Stain Test To Identify The Textile Fibers

-Here, I have described the stain test to identify the textile fiber.
-The following are the sequence of chemical stain tests for identifying the textile fibers.
-Here it is-
+Here, I have described the procedure of stain tests to identify the textile fibers.
+The stain test is used to identify the textile fiber.
+The following is the sequence of chemical stain tests for identifying the textile fibers.
+The flow chart of stain test of fibers are:

 1. At first, different natural fibers are taken for the test.